Can you consolidate defaulted student loans?

 If you have federal student loans, you’ll apply for loan consolidation through the Federal Student Aid website.
 Before you begin, though, you must meet one of two requirements (though you can choose both):

 - Agree to pay your new loan under an income-driven repayment plan.

 - Make three consecutive, voluntary, on-time, full monthly payments on the defaulted loan.

 While the first option is much easier, it’s also more limiting.
 By signing up for an income-driven repayment plan, your repayment period will be either 20 or 25 years.
 By making the three full payments, you’ll be able to choose among a wider variety of repayment options.

 Additionally, while consolidating your federal loans gets you out of default, you’ll still be on the hook for collection fees.
 If you choose the income-driven repayment plan option, you’ll pay $150 or up to 18.5 percent of the principal and interest that’s still outstanding.
 If you make the three payments, you’ll pay 2.8 percent of the outstanding principal and interest.

 How long does it take to consolidate defaulted student loans?

-The application process to consolidate defaulted federal student loans may take only a few minutes, but it can take between 30 and 45 days to complete the consolidation process.
+The application process to consolidate defaulted federal student loans may take only a few minutes, but it can take between four and six weeks to complete the consolidation process.
 And if you want to make three payments before you start the process, you’ll need to tack on an extra three months to your timeline.